We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Knowledge Check Choose the best answer for the question.

 2-1.
-Which term describes any chemical which is classified as a physical or health hazard, a simple asphyxiant, combustible dust, pyrophoric dust, or a hazard not otherwise classified?
+What does the HCS classify as a physical or health hazard, a simple asphyxiant, combustible dust, pyrophoric dust, or a hazard not otherwise classified?